JoeyStanley/real/_posts/2018-08-13-jealousy-list-1.md

 1. Timo Grossenbacher.
 [Categorical spatial interpolation with R](https://timogrossenbacher.ch/2018/03/categorical-spatial-interpolation-with-r/)

     I recently got a fair amount of spatial data and I've been meaning to learn how to visualize some of what I got.
-This post gives a complete tutorial for how to do k-nearest neighbor categorical iinterpolation using the `kkNN` package.
+This post gives a complete tutorial for how to do k-nearest neighbor categorical interpolation using the `kkNN` package.
 Because this involves some pretty complicated calculations, I also learned I could utilize the multiple cores I have on my computer for super intense stuff, which is always fun.
 I ended up creating this map, thanks to this tutorial:

     <img src="/images/plots/map_raster.png" style="width: 30em;"/>